skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

 Running your code
 --------------------
-You can either run your project by directly logging into the VM and running shell commands, but Sky also provides remote execution without logging in:
+You can run your project by directly logging into the VM and running shell commands, but Sky also provides remote execution without logging in:

 .. code-block:: bash

-  # run a command without logging in
+  # Run a bash command without logging in.
-  # this stays within the Sky framework and allows us
-  # to provide other features such as job queueing and monitoring
   $ sky exec dev -- python train.py
+  $ sky exec dev -- gpustat -i

-  # if you have a task.yaml, you can also directly execute the `run` section
+  # If you have a task.yaml, you can also directly execute the `run` section
   # defined in the task specification.
   $ sky exec dev task.yaml

-Saving code and transferring artifacts
+Syncing code and transferring artifacts
 --------------------------------------
-Sky automatically forwards your local SSH agent to the cluster, allowing for git access without the need to log in again.
-For more information on how to configure your local SSH agent for forwarding git credentials, please refer to `GitHub's tutorial <https://code.visualstudio.com/docs/remote/remote-overview>`_.

-Additionally, you can always use the following to transfer files between your local machine and remote VM:
+Use the familiar scp/rsync to transfer files between your local machine and remote VM:

 .. code-block::

     $ scp -r my_code/ dev:/path/to/destination  # copy files to remote VM
     $ scp -r dev:/path/to/source my_code/       # copy files from remote VM

-Sky also provides automatic transfer of working directory to the remote VM.
-This can be configured with the :code:`workdir` option in a task YAML file, or using the following command line options:
+Sky **simplifies code syncing** by the automatic transfer of a working directory to the cluster.
+The working directory can be configured with the :code:`workdir` option in a task YAML file, or using the following command line
+option:

 .. code-block::

+    $ sky launch --workdir=/path/to/code task.yaml
     $ sky exec --workdir=/path/to/code task.yaml
-    $ sky launch --workdir=/path/to/code task.yaml

-In both scenarios, the working directory is transferred to the remote VM and will override :code:`workdir` defaults specified in task.yaml
+These commands sync the working directory to a location on the remote VM, and the task is run under that working directory (e.g., to invoke scripts, access checkpoints, etc.).

 Ending a development session
 -----------------------------